Weddeth/weddeth.github.io/README.md

 ---

-## Tools 🧰

-- JIRA 📊
-- Visio Flowchart 📈
-- Git 🐙
-- Data Analytics 📉
-- Figma 🎨

----

 ## Interests and Advocacy 🌱

-- Empowering women as a co-chair of WIN@S (Women's Impact Network at Siemens) ERG 💪
+- Empowering women as a co-chair of WIN@S (Women's Impact Network at Siemens) ERG
-- Volunteering in community services 🤲
+- Volunteering in community services
-- Lifelong learning 📚
+- Lifelong learning
-- Boosting productivity with strategic caffeine intake ☕
+- Boosting productivity with strategic caffeine intake
-- Exploring the world of cinema 🎬
+- Exploring the world of cinema